 Coastal Management Fellowship

-The Coastal Management Fellowship was established in 1996 to provide on-the-job education and training opportunities in coastal resource management and policy for postgraduate students and to provide project assistance to state coastal zone management programs.
-In 2012, the program was expanded to include Digital Coast Partnership organizations as hosts.
-Up to six fellows are placed with state coastal programs every year.
-The program matches postgraduate students to work on projects proposed by the host and selected by the fellowship sponsor, the National Oceanic and Atmospheric Administration (NOAA) Office for Coastal Management.
+The NOAA Coastal Management Fellowship was established in 1996 to provide on-the-job education and training opportunities in coastal resource management and policy for postgraduate students and to provide project assistance to state coastal zone management programs.
+Up to nine fellows are placed with state coastal programs every year.
+The program matches postgraduate students to work on projects proposed by state coastal zone management programs and selected by NOAA.
 This two-year opportunity offers a competitive salary, medical benefits, and travel and relocation expense reimbursement.

 |Location||Host Agency||Project Proposal||Project Goal|

 |Oakland, California||California State Coastal Conservancy||California State Coastal Conservancy’s Wetland Recovery Project (PDF)||Help implement, track, and evaluate a visionary regional plan to restore southern California’s wetlands, the Regional Strategy 2018, as well as support a community-based wetland restoration grant program in order to increase coastal wetland resilience that benefits all people in California.|

 |Dover, Delaware||Delaware Coastal Programs||A Roadmap to Protection: Understanding the Costs of Adaptation (PDF)||This project will develop a decision-tree process for communities, homeowners, business owners, and land stewards to follow on actions they can undertake to mitigate flooding impacts from sea level rise and coastal storms; and the subsequent outreach and education on the process.|